Three weeks!

 Are You Actually Succeeding — Or Just Looking Like It?

-What AI adoption reveals about how we’ve confused performance with achievement, read this short essay and view these slides in PDF
+What AI adoption reveals about how we’ve confused performance with achievement, read this short essay and view and use these slides to build up your own presentations in class on your working conversational sessions.

-For the learning under us, young and old!
+For the forever learning under us, future is now.

 View the slides (PDF)